Physiotherapy is a clinical health science that uses physical treatments to promote optimal movement and function of the body.

 Based on this detailed assessment a comprehensive individualised program is developed, drawing from the repertoire of pilates, yoga, clinical exercise & mindfulness practises.
 The program is instructed on a 1:1 basis for 1-2 sessions.
 Once you’ve completed these initial sessions you’ll be able to join one of the scheduled Physiolates classes comprising up to 4 participants.

-Physiotherapists use real-time ultrasound imaging to assess and retrain the deep layer of stability muscles in the body.
-Using this technology patients can achieve a faster and more effective recovery through more targeted rehabiliatation.
+Physiotherapists use real-time ultrasound imaging to assess and retrain the deep layer of core stability muscles in the body.
+Using this technology patients can achieve a faster and more effective recovery through more targeted rehabilitation.

-It is particularly beneficial in the rehabilitation of lower back injuries and conditions relating to pelvic floor dysfunction such as incontinence.
+It is particularly beneficial in the rehabilitation of lower back injuries, abdominal separation (diastasis recti) and conditions relating to pelvic floor dysfunction such as incontinence.

-Manual therapy is a mainstay of physiotherapy treatment and involves manipulation and mobilisation of the joints and massage of the muscles and fascia to help alleviate pain, swelling and stiffness.
+Musculoskeletal Physiotherapy is a mainstay of physiotherapy treatment and involves a comprehensive and detailed physical assessment to determine any underlying causes of your pain or other symptoms.
+Treatment focuses on hands on techniques such as mobilisation of joints and massage of the muscles and fascia to help alleviate pain, swelling and stiffness.

-This hands on treatment technique will complement your rehabilitation plan or assist with managing pain in cases of chronic pain and disability.
+The hands on treatment will complement your exercise rehabilitation program and assists with managing pain in cases of chronic pain and disability.

 Posture Assessment & Correction